 Virginia Estate Law

 Title 64.2 of the Code of Virginia encompasses state law regarding wills, decedents’ estates, trusts, fiduciaries, powers of attorney, guardianship of minors and incapacitated persons, probate, and non-probate transfers.
-Our estate attorneys are well versed in this area of law, as well as other statutes that may influence your estate planning or the probate process.
+Our estate attorney is well versed in this area of law, as well as other statutes that may influence your estate planning or the probate process.

 Some of the most important laws that impact your estate plan include: